rpajo/webpack-foundation-boilerplate/README.md

 ## Available Commands
 - `npm run serve` - Run the live-reload development server
-- `npm run watch` - Run Webpack watch with development config
 - `npm run build` - Build the production bundle
-- `npm run buildDev` - Build the development bundle

 ### Notes
-The production and development configurations  are located in `webpack.prod.config.js` and `webpack.dev.config.js` respectively.
-You can find the main, common config in `webpack.config.js`.
+The production and development configurations  are located in `webpack.config.prod.js` and `webpack.config.dev.js` respectively.
-The bundle is split into the `app` and `vendor` chunk.

 The configs use some common plugins and loaders.
 The development bundler also runs the `BundleAnalyzerPlugin`.
 The foundation settings file has been oved to the project folder for convenience.
 You can of course tweak the imports/plugins/loaders to your liking.

 ### License
 Licensed under the MIT license.